SngJn-Ch/Cifar_10_prac/README.md

   ![image](https://user-images.githubusercontent.com/111392592/185273990-cb248445-49da-4fdd-90b3-ac97dea6ac52.png)

   CNN stands for Convolutional Neural Network.
-CNN has multilayers which are consists of the nodes.
-Each nodes are like artifical neurons that has its own weight.
-If you pass some data, for example, images, each nodes will take a pixel values, pick up the features of the images, and calibrate its weight to give a desirable output.
+CNN has multilayers which are consists of nodes.
+Each node is like an artificial neuron that has its own weight.
+If you pass some data, for example, images, each node will take pixel values, pick up the features of the images, and calibrate its weight to give a desirable output.

 # What is Cifar 10 dataset?

   The Cifar10 Dataset consists of 10 classes.
-The 10 classes are followings: airplane, automobile, bird, cat, deer, dog, frog, horse, ship , and truck.
-Each of the classes has 1000 images which has size of 32 by 32.
+The 10 classes are followings: airplane, automobile, bird, cat, deer, dog, frog, horse, ship, and truck.
+Each of the classes has 1000 images which have the size of 32 by 32.

   ![image](https://user-images.githubusercontent.com/111392592/185275250-10b38df0-92da-45b8-9e2d-77a4e25111f8.png)